bgarcial/postfacto-platform/README.md

 I wanted to check [the way to define custom headers on nginx ingress controller](https://kubernetes.github.io/ingress-nginx/examples/customization/custom-headers/) since it is considered my kind of gateway resource but I couldn't find the time to do it.
 It was the only requirement that was missing from my side

+---

+4. MAINTAINING THE SYSTEM

+The deployment of postfacto applications version is a release pipeline centered approach, so this has the following tasks which ones you can see them [here](https://dev.azure.com/bgarcial/postfacto-infra/_releaseDefinition?definitionId=4&_a=definition-tasks&environmentId=4)

+Most of them are bash and Kubernetes tasks, being this a single approach to delivery the application, so is there where the bash tasks that support nginx, cert-manager and postfacto itself deployments via helm commands need to be modified when new versions of them need to be deployed.

+---

+**TO DISCUSS OR CONSIDER**

+I defined the deployments via release pipelines via bash tasks mostly, but I think for traceability and maintainability of yaml in source control is better to define all of them in pipelines like I did with the [terraform deployment workflow](https://github.com/bgarcial/postfacto-infra/blob/staging/azure-pipelines.yml)
+Having a more explicit defined azure pipeline yaml script, makes easier to work with others by versioning that file via git, and it's much less likely that we simply forget or don't notice some difference between stages.